yay/vkcharts/readme.md

 ## Disclosure

-VkCharts were developed as an MIT licensed library by Vitalii Kravchenko during his employment at AG GRID LTD.
+vkCharts were developed as an MIT licensed library by Vitalii Kravchenko during his employment at AG GRID LTD.
 This code is based on a fork of AG Charts at the time of Vitalii's last commit.

 ## Getting Started